bhachauk/Learn_Groovy/Chapter_3 - Exception_Handling/stackoverflow/README.md

 ```

 Here a method called infinite time.
-But it doesn't leads to the **stackoverflowError**.
-Here this is a another
+But it does not lead to the `stackoverflowError`.

-program,
+Here let's see another Groovy program,

 ```groovy
 temp = 1